NII-cloud-operation/Jupyter-i18n_cells/README.md

 Usually we write a Notebook in both Japanese and English, because Japanese descriptions are necessary for communication among team members and also English ones are for publishing on GitHub.

-Such a Notebook is not easy-to-read, so it's important for us to filter markdown cells by language...!
+We feel that such a Notebook is not easy-to-read, so we have developed an extension to filter markdown cells and realize simplified view.

 # How to install